-The revised assessor's maps showing the new or revised assessment parcel numbers will be filed with the City Clerk along with the Engineer's Report.
+ne revised assessor's maps showing the new or revised assessment parcel numbers will be filed with the City Clerk ong with the Engineer's Report.

-The actual assessment and the amount of the assessment for the Fiscal Year 2019-2020 apportioned to each parcel a shown on the latest equalized roll at the Riverside County Assessor's office are listed under separate cover.
-S
+The actual assessment and the amount of the assessment for the Fiscal Year 2021-22 apportioned to each parcel as shown on the latest equalized roll at the Riverside County Assessor's office are listed under separate cover.